Carol Ammons

-Carol Ammons is a Democratic member of the Illinois House of Representatives who has represented the 103rd district since January 2015.
+Carol Ammons is a progressive Democratic member of the Illinois House of Representatives who has represented the 103rd district since January 2015.
 The 103rd district includes all or parts of Champaign, Urbana, and Staley.
 She is the first African American woman to serve in the seat, and the first from Champaign County to be elected beyond the County Board level.
 Ammons is a co-chair of the Illinois House's Progressive Caucus.

 Early career

-Ammons worked as a community organizer in the Urbana-Champaign, Illinois community.
+Ammons worked as a small business owner, community organizer, and non-profit manager in the Urbana-Champaign, Illinois community.
 She served five years on the Champaign County Board and later the Urbana City Council.
 Following her election to the Illinois House of Representatives, the Urbana City Council appointed her recently pardoned husband Aaron Ammons to fill her vacated seat.

 Electoral career

 Ammons' victory in the Illinois 2014 Primary Election for the Illinois House of Representatives' 103rd District was widely considered an upset.
 Her opponent, Sam Rosenberg, received the endorsement of retiring State Representative Naomi Jakobsson and the financial support of Illinois House Speaker Michael Madigan, whose political committees donated $60,422 to the Rosenberg campaign.
 Ammons' itemized campaign contributions amounted to $16,000 compared to Rosenberg's $185,000.

 In April 2015, Ammons formally announced that she was considering a run for Congress in Illinois' 13th Congressional District, but ultimately decided not to.

 Ammons, while unopposed for reelection, was one of eight candidates endorsed by Bernie Sanders during his 2016 presidential campaign.